Summary

 Sexuality education should include information about:

-- correct anatomical language (using appropriate names for body parts)
+- correct anatomical language (using correct names for body parts)

 - developing social skills, including concepts such as public and private